 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic knowledge of the methodologies that apply to a given course.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 95% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was not met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
+Analysis: In AC 2019-2020, the target was not met.
+Based on the analysis of the AC 2019-2020 results, courses were further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
+Meetings were held with faculty to instruct them in best practices for teaching methodology in their specific courses.

-As a result, in AC 2021-2022, the target was not met, with 66 out of 102 (65%) student projects being judged competent-to-strong or higher in their ability to analyze and interpret evidence from a variety of texts.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met.
+As a result, in AC 2020-2021, the target was met, with 8 out of 8 (100%) student projects being judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
+This represents an 11.63% increase from the previous year.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2020-2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, faculty will attend a professional development session on how to approach teaching methodology in the humanities, which will include new assignment ideas and ways to adapt courses that were delivered completely online or in a hybrid format during AC 2020-2021.
+The target will be set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.

 SLO 4.
 Engagement with social and literary history.
 Students in the English BA program will engage with social and literary history.
-While ideally we want students to have a sense of how social and literary history are reciprocal, this outcome may appear as engagement with either social history or literary history.
+While ideally, we want students to have a sense of how social and literary history are reciprocal, this outcome may appear as engagement with either social history or literary history.